ylhyra/ylhyra_content/data/Bláa_lónið.md

         "meaning": "but it is definitely worth it."
       },
       "s_1nio199": {
-        "meaning": "There is something so cozy about being in this hot water out in the lava field."
+        "meaning": "There is something so cozy about being in this white water out in the lava field."
       },
       "s_1nio24": {
         "meaning": "Keflavík Airport and the Blue Lagoon"